 A is 0,105 when K = 6,2 and 0,065 when K 7,6.

-NOTE 2: The term A/tr adjusts the value of B−40 to account for the influence of the rise time, which is substantial when the time-bandwidth product Bc ∙ t, is small or moderate and the rise time is short.
+NOTE 2: The term A/tr adjusts the value of B−40 to account for the influence of the rise time, which is substantial when the time-bandwidth product Bc × t, is small or moderate and the rise time is short.

 For radars with an asymmetrical spectrum, the calculated B-40 bandwidth can be offset from the frequency of maximum emission level.
 The application of this rule is illustrated in Figure B.1.